CiscoTestAutomation/getting-started/source/quickstart/runtestcase.rst

 Trigger datafile
 ^^^^^^^^^^^^^^^^
-A trigger datafile is a `YAML <https://yaml.org>`_ file that specifies the following minimum information:
+A trigger datafile is a `YAML <https://yaml.org>`_ file that tells the |library| which test cases to run and where they are:

  * Trigger name
  * Trigger source --- the path and *class* (trigger)